 The initiative is part of CCTSI's Innovation Ecosystem program.
 This lunchtime series is for researchers and academics who are interested in entrepreneurship, device and technology development and innovation.
-Each month, expert interviewers will engage in a lively and provocative interview with each expert, followed by a Q&A session.
+Every month, academics and innovators will engage in a lively and provocative interview with an expert, followed by a Q&A session.
 Experts are sourced from each campus and nationally, by the Ask the Expert committee.

 The series will take place on Zoom.